 Designing For The Internet Of Emotional Things

 Internet, the Web, is like your own personal bedroom.
-You have access to hundreds of thousands of ways to personalize your own web browsing experience, and with the expansion of new technologies, and integration of psychology within web design, these kind of personalization requests are becoming much more frequent.
+You have access to hundreds of thousands of ways to personalize your own web browsing experience.
+With the expansion of new technologies and the integration of psychology within web design, personalization requests are becoming much more frequent.
 These days, even emotions are making it big into the design ecosphere, and who is to blame?
-Psychology and human emotions are actually tangible things that can be targeted through web design, but of course, it always comes back to being called personalization.
-What we got here is an in-depth overview of how emotions work in design, how businesses are creating apps with emotion in mind, and the future of internet looks as far as psychological design is concerned.
-Really great read, will take at least 2 good cups of coffee to read and digest!
+Psychology and human emotions are tangible things that can be targeted through web design, but it always comes back to being called personalization.
+We got an in-depth overview of how emotions work in design and how businesses are creating apps with emotion in mind.
+The future of internet looks as far as psychological design is concerned.
+Great read, will take at least 2 good cups of coffee to read and digest!

 Product Listing UX

 Online business, the eCommerce industry, can get hit hard by making design mistakes.
-A mistake is a costly thing, especially where performance and UX are concerned.
-Sites like Amazon and Bestbuy need to work extra hard to ensure that both the performance of the online platform, and the user experience can come together in one single union to provide a flawless shopping experience.
-And while we agree tha majority of the problems have been solved with modern thinking, there are still factors that come into the play when we consider things like personalization, or simple common sense.
+A mistake is costly, especially where performance and UX are concerned.
+Sites like Amazon and Bestbuy need to work extra hard to ensure that both performance of the online platform and the user experience can come together in one single union to provide a flawless shopping experience.
+And while we agree that majority of the problems have been solved with modern thinking, there are still factors that come into the play when we consider things like personalization or simple common sense.

-How many of the last 10 eCommerce purchases that you made on individual platforms, gave you information about the products that you had in your cart while you were shopping for more items?
+How many of the last 10 eCommerce purchases you made on individual platforms gave you information about the products you had in your cart while shopping for more items?
 We can only guess that the number was not higher than one, probably zero.
 And it makes sense, that’s why this article exists in the first place.
 Take a look at how telling customers what they’re already buying can increase engagement and customer satisfaction.

 Practicing Empathy in Product Design

-Empathy is an emotion that you will hear saying those who have mastered the art of compassion, emotional control, or perhaps anyone with a psychology degree.
-Empathy is what helps us tune in with other people, and understand their feelings without the need to judge.
+Empathy is an emotion you will hear saying those who have mastered the art of compassion, emotional control, or perhaps anyone with a psychology degree.
+Empathy helps us tune in with other people, and understand their feelings without the need to judge.
 Finding empathy in design is just as important as in real life.
-You’re still present your product to a real person, and what could possibly be better than giving the user an experience that’s based on compassionate understanding, and of course empathy.
+You’re still presenting your product to a real person, and what could be better than giving the user an experience based on compassionate understanding and empathy.

-These kinds of approaches require a little more thorough research, but will often come back to the same principles, so the big topics you will only need to learn once.
-Take a look at how Amy does it, and what are her views of the experiences she had with design empathy while working in the Bay Area and beyond.
+These approaches require a little more thorough research, but will often come back to the same principles, so the big topics you will only need to learn once.
+Take a look at how Amy does it, and what are her views of her experiences with design empathy while working in the Bay Area and beyond.

 Young Adults/Millennials as Web Users (Ages 18–25)

-Does it really come as a surprise to learn that Millennials are highly tech adapted, and can understand the basic functionality of web really well?
+Does it come as a surprise to learn that Millennials are high-tech adapted, and can understand the basic functionality of the web well?
 It’s nothing new.
 The 90’s kids know what’s up when it comes to the web, and while some haven’t chosen direct technology paths themselves, the understanding of how design works on the surface level is comprehended by pretty much everyone.
 The research here gives some insights and clues as to where to look next when designing the next big app/product/idea for the previous generation.
-Millennials are often seen as individuals who have deep pockets, but the only way to access them is through perfection.
+Millennials are often seen as individuals who have deep pockets, but perfection is the only way to access them.